Impact of Dynamical Friction on the Tidal Formation of NGC 1052-DF2: Introduction

-Another scenario for the formation is tidal scenario \citep{Ogiya2018, Jackson2021, Moreno2022}.
-A satellite galaxy moving around a more massive halo (`host halo') suffers from tidal force.
-The tidal force inflates the satellite system (tidal heating), and even removes mass in its outer region (tidal stripping).
-The stars of the satellite galaxy are more concentrated in the center than the DM, so the tidal interaction reduces the DM mass fraction of the galaxy. \citet[hereafter \citetalias{Ogiya_main}]{Ogiya_main} showed that the wide distribution of the GCs of DF2 can be explained by the tidal scenario using N-body simulations.
-However, \citetalias{Ogiya_main} ignored the dynamical friction on the satellite galaxy orbiting in the density field of the host halo.
+An alternative explanation is the tidal formation scenario \citep{Ogiya2018, Jackson2021, Montes2020, Moreno2022,Zemaitis23}, where a satellite galaxy orbiting a massive host halo experiences strong tidal forces.
+The tidal force inflates the satellite system (tidal heating) and even removes the mass in its outer region (tidal stripping).
+The stars of the satellite galaxy are more concentrated in the center than the DM, so the tidal interaction causes a satellite to lose more DM than stars until when the system is stripped to an extent that the tidal radius is comparable to the stellar extent. \citet[hereafter \citetalias{Ogiya_main}]{Ogiya_main} showed that the wide GC distribution in DF2 could be explained by the tidal scenario using N-body simulations.
+However, \citetalias{Ogiya_main} ignored the impact of dynamical friction on the satellite galaxy orbiting in the density field of the host halo by employing a time-varying analytical potential of the host halo.

+In addition to DF2 and DF4, we also make note of another ultra-diffuse galaxy F8D1 \citep{Caldwell98} associated with M81, the closest known example of such a kind. \citet{Zemaitis23} discovered a giant tidal tail of stars associated with F8D1, with an average surface brightness of $\mu_g \sim 32$\,mag\,arcsec$^{-2}$, extending over 60\,kpc in a projected distance.
+They estimated that $30-36$ per cent of its current luminosity is contained in the tail, and that the close encounter with M81 is the likely cause of its dynamical feature.
+Their discovery of the F8D1 tidal tail suggests that many other ultra-diffuse galaxies could be the result of such tidal interaction, and their tidal tail signatures could be hidden below the current detection limits.
+In Appendix~\ref{app:SB}, we show the surface brightness distribution of our simulated satellite galaxy.

-In this paper, we aim to investigate the effect of the dynamical friction on the tidal formation scenario of DMDGs, based on completely self-consistent N-body simulations.
+In this paper, we investigate the effect of dynamical friction on the tidal formation scenario of DMDGs, based on completely self-consistent N-body simulations.
 Throughout this paper, we assume the distance to DF2 is $D = 20\Mpc$.

-This paper consists of the following parts.
+The rest of this paper is organised as follows.
 Section~\ref{sec:simulation} describes our simulations.
 Section~\ref{sec:results} explains our analysis method and results.
 Section~\ref{sec:dynamicalFriction} discusses the major channel for dynamical friction to make the resultant differences, and Section~\ref{sec:comp_ogiya} compares our results to those in the literature.
-Finally, we summarize this paper in Section~\ref{sec:conclusion}.
+Finally, we summarise in Section~\ref{sec:conclusion}.